 (Generic versions may still be available.)

-In controlled and uncontrolled studies, the safety of IONSYS™ 40 mcg was evaluated in a total of 2114 patients with acute postoperative pain requiring opioid analgesia.
+In controlled and uncontrolled studies, the safety of IONSYS 40 mcg was evaluated in a total of 2114 patients with acute postoperative pain requiring opioid analgesia.

-The most common adverse events ( ≥ 2%) in the placebo-controlled studies, regardless of relationship to study medication, are listed in Table 5.
+The most common adverse reactions ( ≥ 2%) in the placebo-controlled studies, regardless of relationship to study medication, are listed in Table 1.

-Table 5 Adverse Events with Incidence ≥ 2% in Placebo-controlled
+Table 1: Adverse Reactions with Incidence ≥ 2%

 |Body as a Whole|

 |Application site reaction- Erythema||14%||2%|

 NOTE: Patients reported as having “Nausea and vomiting” are included in “Nausea” and “Vomiting” in Table 1.